Gesee-y/ReactiveECS.jl/doc/HowToUse.md

-# RECS Guide
+# ReactiveECS Guide

 ## Introduction

-RECS is a reactive Entity-Component-System (ECS) framework in Julia, designed for high-performance game development and simulations.
+ReactiveECS is a reactive Entity-Component-System (ECS) framework in Julia, designed for high-performance game development and simulations.
 In an ECS, **entities** are objects, **components** store their data, and **systems** define their behavior.
-RECS stands out with its asynchronous, data-driven architecture, enabling modular and efficient workflows.
-This guide walks you through installing and using RECS to build your own ECS-based projects.
+ReactiveECS stands out with its asynchronous, data-driven architecture, enabling modular and efficient workflows.
+This guide walks you through installing and using ReactiveECS to build your own ECS-based projects.

-For a deeper understanding of RECS's architecture, see [A Reactive Architecture for ECS](https://github.com/Gesee-y/ReactiveECS.jl/blob/main/doc/Architecture.md).
+For a deeper understanding of ReactiveECS's architecture, see [A Reactive Architecture for ECS](link-to-main-article).

 ## Getting Started

-To install RECS, use Julia's package manager:
+To install ReactiveECS, use Julia's package manager:

 ```julia
 julia> ]add ReactiveECS